 Principle

-There are a variety of potential other voting matters such as change in company fiscal term, change in reporting currency, amendments to the articles of association, etc. For each unique situation, the following overarching principles provide guidance on how to vote.
+There are a variety of potential other voting matters, such as changing the compa- ny’s fiscal term or reporting currency, amendments to the articles of association, etc. For each unique situation, the following overarching principles provide guid- ance on how to vote.

 Guidance